-NCCU Theses are maintained by the Reference Department.
+NCCU Theses are maintained by the Research and Instruction Department.
 Currently enrolled undergraduate and graduate students with NCCU ID cards may borrow a maximum of two theses to use in the library for two hours with a one hour renewal (depending on the demand for the thesis.)
 Theses do not circulate outside the library.
 Theses not returned within the allotted time frame are subject to a $1.00 per hour charge until the thesis is returned.
 Damaged or lost theses (theses not returned) will be charged a $400.00 fee charge, plus a $25.00 processing fee.
 This $425.00 fee will be applied to the student account.

 Archive Collection(Treasure Room)

 Archive Collection (Treasure Room) contains books on Afro-Americans in North America, the West Indies, and South America, as well as earlier editions of college catalogs and yearbooks.
 The letter “T” in the call number indicates that the book is in the library’s Treasure Room collection and may be obtained through the Research and Instruction Department.
 These books do not circulate outside the library.